 The Health in the Early Years in Scotland (HEYS) dashboard includes information on infant feeding.
-Data is refreshed quarterly (in January, April, July and October each year).
+Data is refreshed quarterly.
 A link to data on HEYS is available from the Infant feeding menu item on SPBAND.

 We are continuing to maintain a Topics Index.
 As well as containing a list of the CORE maternity measures, this catalogues individual maternity and neonatal measures already available, including those on the Scottish Pregnancy, Births and Neonatal Data (SPBAND) Dashboard, Health in the Early Years in Scotland, Discovery, NMPA, NNAP, National Records of Scotland, and PHS websites.
+If you cannot access the Google Sheets platform that hosts the Topics Index please contact us and we will share the latest index with you.